Skip to content

 Special Interest

-Canva is the perfect digital tool for beginners and novices.
-Open up a world of possibilities by learning how to use the easiest design website available all for free.
-In this class you will learn how to create designs from scratch or use templates with step-by-step guidance for any digital image you need.
-From online documents, business cards, email signatures and more, you'll leave this class with a practical guide to use Canva with confidence!
+Unlock a world of creative possibilities with Canva, the ideal digital tool for beginners and novices!
+This class will teach you how to harness the power of Canva, the easiest design website available, all for free.
+You'll learn to create stunning designs form scratch or use templates with step-by-step guidance for any digital image you need.
+Whether it's online documents, business cards, email signatures, or more, you'll leave this class with the confidence and skills to use Canva effectively and creatively.

 Chair Yoga